Newborn Hearing Screening

 In addition, ASHA thanks the members of the Newborn Hearing Screening Working Group whose work was foundational to the development of this content.
 Members of the working group included Beth Prieve (chair), Kathryn Beauchaine, Diane Sabo, Anne Marie Tharpe, and Anne Oyler (ex officio).
 ASHA Vice Presidents for Professional Practices in Audiology Jaynee Handelsman (2010–2012) and Donna Fisher Smiley (2013–2015) served as the monitoring officers.

 ASHA also thanks the members of the Working Group on Loss to Follow-Up whose work was foundational to the development of this content.
 Members of the working group included Anne Marie Tharpe (chair), John Eichwald, Janet Farrell, Jeffrey Hoffman, Meredith Isola, Patti Martin, Amy M. Robbins, Lynn Spivak, Susan Wiley, and Pam Mason (ex officio).
-Gwendolyn D. Wilson, ASHA vice president for audiology practice (2007-2009), served as monitoring officer.
+ASHA Vice President for Professional Practice in Audiology Gwendolyn D. Wilson (2007–2009) served as the monitoring officer.

 Citing Practice Portal Pages